Logiqx/gps-details/docs/articles/8-noise/README.md

-I hope this has provided enough insight as to why "max speed" should be ignored.
-If you want to compare top speeds then "max 2 seconds" is a much better metric.
+I hope this has provided enough insight as to why "max speed" is best ignored.
+If you want to compare top speeds then "max 2 seconds" will be much more reliable.
 When "max 2 seconds" is calculated from 5 Hz or 10 Hz data it will usually be pretty close to the actual top speed.